The optical signature of few-layer ReSe$_2$: Experimental details

 Monolayer and few-layer flakes of ReSe$_2$ were obtained on a Si/(90~nm) SiO$_2$ substrate by polydimethylsiloxane-based exfoliation \cite{Gomez2014} of bulk crystals purchased from HQ Graphene.
 The flakes of interest were initially identified by visual inspection under an optical microscope.

 The PL and RS measurements were performed using \mbox{$\lambda$=515~nm} (2.41~eV) and \mbox{$\lambda$=633~nm} (1.96~eV) radiation from continuous wave Ar-ion and He-Ne lasers, respectively.
 The excitation light in those experiments was focused by means of a 100x long-working distance objective with a 0.55 numerical aperture (NA) producing a spot of about 1~$\upmu$m diameter.
 The signal was collected via the same microscope objective, sent through 0.75~m monochromator, and then detected by using a liquid nitrogen cooled charge-coupled device (CCD) camera.
+The spectral resolution of our setup in studied energy range of the RS experiment is equal to 0.7~cm$^{-1}$.
 To detect low-energy RS down to about $\pm$5~cm$^{-1}$ from the laser line, a set of Bragg filters was implemented in both excitation and detection paths.
 The low-temperature PL measurements were performed with the samples placed on a cold finger in a continuous flow cryostat mounted on $x$-$y$ manual positioners.
 The excitation power focused on the sample was kept at 200~$\upmu$W during all measurements to avoid local heating.